Nikki Haley under pressure from donors to defeat Donald Trump in New Hampshire after Iowa caucus loss

 "She needs to win or a very, very close second place," said a lobbyist who is raising money for Haley.

-A Haley campaign spokesperson did not return a request for comment before publication.
+A Haley campaign spokesperson did not respond to CNBC's request for comment before publication.

-Haley and her allied political action committee have spent over $26 million on advertisements targeting New Hampshire voters, according to AdImpact.
-Trump and his allied PAC have invested over $12 million on ads in the state.
+Haley and her allied political action committee have spent more than $26 million on advertisements targeting New Hampshire voters, according to AdImpact.
+Trump and his allied PAC have invested more than $12 million on ads in the state.

 Some Haley donors have already lost hope.